After doing some initial ECG experiments with a simple Arduino shield,

 Make sure the X and Y axis and the hot end are loose enough to slide without any unusual sounds and nearly no force at all.

 Make sure the springy plastic wheel in your extruder can rotate.
 If not, use a round file to widen the axis holes slightly.
 I filed a small filament-shaped grove into the surface of the wheel to reduce pressure to the filament.
+Oil the trapezoidal rods of X and Y axis, the smooth rods and also the 4 plastic axes of the filament reel holder in the back.

 Insert the filament spool into the back of the machine